-Risk Likelihood Impact Contingency Mitigation A team member may leave / Long term sickness absence ong term minimise impact.
+Risk Likelihood Impact Contingency Mitigation A team member may leave / Long term sickness absence Medium High Spread knowledge throughout the team to minimise impact.
 Re-appoint as soon as possible if budget restrictions permit.
 Alternatively, seek to re-deploy staff from within the Planning department or use consultants / agency staff if necessary.
-New national legislation Medium/High Medium/High The National Planning Policy Framework and the Localism Act have reformed the planning system.
-Delays in the delivery of plans may occur in terms of compliance with the NPPF as a result of challenges on local interpretation.
-Some flexibility has been included in the timescales for Local Plan production, although these may need to be revised.
-Legal challenge Medium High Post adoption of a Local Plan, there is a six week challenge period.
+New national legislation High High Delays in the delivery of plans may occur in terms of compliance with the NPPF and PPG as a result of future changes / revisions.
+This is also dependent upon the political composition of the Government Some flexibility has been included in the timescales for Local Plan production, although these may need to be revised deepening upon the nature of any potential future changes Revise LDS where necessary.
+Change in Political composition of the Borough Council High High This has already taken place through the 2019 Local elections.
+This could impact upon both the timescale and direction of the Local Plan review Revise LDS where necessary.
+Slippage due to Global Pandemic High High This has had an impact throughout 2019 and may well continue to do so Remote working making the best use of technology available Legal challenge Medium High Post adoption of a Local Plan, there is a six week challenge period.
 To reduce risk of challenge, ensure the Local Plan legally compliant, is based on robust evidence and been subject to extensive consultation.
-Problems arising from joint working; compliance with the duty to co-operate.
-Medium High Close working with other authorities and Council Members to detect issues early in the process Some flexibility is included in the Local Plan timescales.
-Continuing discussions with neighbouring authorities.

-Programme slippage Medium Medium Contingency time is built into the LDS programme, which includes sufficient time to deal with a large number of representations.
+Risk Likelihood Impact Contingency Mitigation Problems arising from joint working; compliance with the duty to co-operate.
+Medium High Close working with other authorities and Council Members to detect issues early in the process.
+Including through the Norfolk Strategic Planning Framework.
+Some flexibility is included in the Local Plan timescales.
+Continuing discussions with neighboring authorities.
+Programme slippage Medium Medium Contingency time is built into the LDS program, which includes sufficient time to deal with a large number of representations.
 Sufficient flexibility is included in the Local Plan review timescale.
 Revise LDS where necessary.
 Ensure sufficient resources available to complete future stages.
 Local Plan found not to be 'sound' Low High Seek advice from PINS at key stages (e.g. advisory visits) and be prepared to make modifications.
 Develop and take account of sound evidence.
 Develop sound technical evidence base.
 If necessary, go back to an earlier stage, revise the plan and re- submit.
 Timely provision of infrastructure High High Discussions with infrastructure providers have been focused through the Infrastructure Study, as the development strategy and impact on infrastructure has become clearer.
 Continuing engagement with infrastructure providers and development of the Study will ensure timely provision.
 Failure to secure agreement of full Council to Local Plan review Low High It is important to work closely with all elected Members and to raise awareness of the Local Plan, and to secure an up to date development plan that complies with the NPPF.
 Build sufficient flexibility into the strategy and timescales.
 The impact of elections cannot be predicted and mitigation is limited.

-Inspector's report includes recommendations that the Council finds difficult to accept Medium Medium Although the Inspector's recommendations are no longer binding (except for any modifications proposed by the Council), the Plan may not be 'sound' unless it is modified.
+Risk Likelihood Impact Contingency Mitigation Inspector's report includes recommendations that the Council finds difficult to accept Medium Medium Although the Inspector's recommendations are no longer binding (except for any modifications proposed by the Council), the Plan may not be 'sound' unless it is modified.
 The Council will need to consider all recommendations if it wishes to have an up to date development plan in place as required by the NPPF.
 Keep Council Members up to date on issues arising and likely recommendations.

-5. Monitoring and Review
+6. Monitoring and Review